UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_feedback.md

 --> Put something in the description, saying: "only works when floating"

-- Sheeppollution: Didn't understand what "items" and "slots" were.
+- (C) Sheeppollution: Didn't understand what "items" and "slots" were.
 --> Create tutorial-part explaining items/slots, and that you can move items.